 - Dock Leaves (young ones are ok but dock is poisonous when seeding)

 - Flowering plants

 - Potato and potato leaves and any potato products such as chips or crisps

-- Rhubarb (all parts of the plant are poisonous)
+- Rhubarb (all parts of the plant are poisonous including the leaves)

 - Sugar (most fruits are ok - see our safe food list - but don't give too much)